 - Extra heel shock absorbance for tendon protection

 - Gentle saddle for top of foot comfort

 - Some runners may find it too constrictive in the midfoot

-The Inspire 14 has a shock absorbing midsole which will protect your joints and tendons.
+The Inspire 17 has a shock-absorbing midsole that will protect your joints and tendons.
 It’s a lightweight shoe but provides enough stability for runners with low to flat arches.
 The wave plate provides a responsive feel.

 - Highly durable sole and toe

 - Deep offset of heel for Achilles’ support

 - May not offer enough cushioning, especially for heavier runners